Keep reading this blog to learn:

 After choosing your keywords, search for them in Google and see what the most popular sites are doing.
 Find out how they’re using the keywords and what content they’ve written about the keyword.
 You can get some ideas about what to include and see what they haven’t included that you can!

 Step 2: Create an Outline

-First, you need to start with a title or headline.
-This is the first thing that your audience will read and hopefully draw them into your content.
+As the first thing potential customers will read, it should draw them into your content.
 The headline needs to tell them what they can expect and the value they’ll receive when they read the content.

-Third, you’ll create headings.
-These tell your readers what the next section is about and allow them to skim through the content.
+These headings tell your readers what the next section is about and allow them to skim through the content.
 This is helpful when they’re looking for specific information and need to get to it quickly.
 This also helps break apart your content and makes it look appealing.

 Putting it all together, this is what your outline should look like:

 Now that you’ve put together your outline, let’s get started writing!